zahramaroufi75/challenge_1/README.md

 __1.__   Ability to schedule based on priority is a very powerful tool that allows the processor to perform important tasks faster than non-important ones.

-__2.__   Using RTOS makes coding to be done modularly.
+__2.__   Modularity  :  Using RTOS makes coding to be done modularly.
 So it will be much easier to develop and reuse the code in the future.

+__3__    Team development upgrade : The task-based system allows separate designers and teams to work independently on different parts of their project

-__3.__   System efficiency is greatly improved.
+__4.__   System efficiency is greatly improved.